Hosamov/best_gregson_app/README.md

   - rank (Number)

 ### TODOS:
 - Save CPM on the back end/db vs the front end.
 Use front end code to verify the human user based on CPM treshold.
-  - Each sibling listed will have a recaptcha field added to their collection
-  - Each sibling will require a recaptcha (randomly generated) to be completed by the user in order to continue with voting.
+  - A recaptcha will be randomly generated in order to proceed forward.

 ## Tracking Notes: